Frequently Asked Questions

 Q. What will be developed along Pembina Highway in the Southwood precinct?

-A. Just as the university could open itself up more to the river, it could do the same with Pembina Highway.
+A. Just as the University could open itself up more to the river, it could do the same with Pembina Highway.
 It is a major arterial route connecting the south end of Winnipeg to its centre, yet the current campus is removed from Pembina.
-It should be more visible.
-We would like to see development designed around easy access, encouraging two-way connectivity between the city and the University.
-There could be a new entrance to the University created along Pembina Highway that would allow Rapid Transit vehicles, cyclists and pedestrians into the new community.
-Connections between the University and the Markham and Waverley Heights communities are also possible.
-New entranceways and linkages between the campus and nearby neighbourhoods will be part of the development of an area master plan through the Visionary (re)Generation planning process.
+There could be a new entrance to the University created along Pembina Highway that would allow Rapid Transit vehicles, cyclists and pedestrians and automobiles into the new Southwood community.

 Q. That could be years from now.
 What will be going on in the Southwood precinct before development begins?

-A. In the short term, the Southwood precinct is available for light recreational use such as walking, jogging, cycling, skiing, or bird watching.
-The University has constructed an interim access road off of Sifton Road to service maintenance requirements related to the interim use of Southwood Lands as a passive recreation area.
-The construction of the access road was necessary as we have scaled back vehicular access to Southwood Precinct.
-This road will be used only by our Physical Plant workers and our contracted maintenance supplier which is temporary in nature, and is not part of the future Southwood Precinct development plan.
-Maintenance of the Southwood precinct will respect the university’s sustainability model of best practices, using an Integrated Pest Management Program driven by education and research during this interim period.
+A. Currently Southwood is available for light recreational use such as walking, jogging, cycling, skiing, or bird watching.
+The University has constructed an interim access road off of Sifton Road to service maintenance requirements related to the interim use of Southwood as a passive recreation area.
+This road will be used only by our Physical Plant workers and our contracted maintenance supplier which is temporary in nature, and is not part of the future Southwood development plan.
+Maintenance of Southwood will respect the university’s sustainability model of best practices, using an Integrated Pest Management Program driven by education and research during this interim period.